-- Remain Silent: It is imperative that your husband not tell anyone about the case.
+- Remain Silent: It is imperative that your loved one not tell anyone about the case.
 People of particular interest are law enforcement officials and other inmates.
 There is a tendency for people to want to show their innocence.
-However, your husband is not an attorney and the more he talks the worse his case may become.
+However, your loved one is not an attorney, and the more he or she talks the worse the case may become.

-- Stop talking to your husband about his case: One of the worst things you can do is talk to your husband about his case, especially in the absence of his attorney.
+- Stop talking to your loved one about their case: One of the worst things you can do is talk to your loved one about their case, especially in the absence of an attorney.
 There is no right, absent between attorneys and their clients for anything that is said between both of you, not to be overheard by third parties.
-As such, offering encouragement to him every day is ok, but you must stop talking about the facts of his case.
+As such, offering encouragement to him or her every day is ok, but you must stop talking about the facts of the case.

-- Get background information: It sounds like your husband has been jail for some time.
-However, one thing your husband needs to get is the information related to his arrest.
-What is his case number?
-What is his booking number?
-What jail is he located at?
-Background information helps any new attorney that works on his case.
+- Get background information: They should gather information related to their arrest.
+What is the case number?
+What is the booking number?
+What jail is he or she located at?
+Background information helps any new attorney that works on the case.